Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_01_the_language_of_machines/act_1.md

 ## Reflection Questions

-After completing the activities, think about these questions:
+After completing these activities, reflect deeply on what you've learned:

-1. **What is the purpose of `#include <iostream>` in every program?**
+1. **What is the purpose of `#include <iostream>` in every C++ program?**

-   - It includes the input/output stream library needed for cout and cin
+   _[Write your answer here: Think about what tools this header file provides]_

-2. **Why do we need semicolons at the end of statements?**
+2. **Why does C++ require semicolons at the end of statements?
+How does this differ from JavaScript?**

-   - Semicolons mark the end of each statement, telling the compiler where one instruction ends
+   _[Your answer: Consider how the compiler needs to know where one instruction ends]_

-3. **What happens if you forget `using namespace std;`?**
-   - You would need to write `std::cout` instead of just `cout`

-4. **What does `return 0;` mean in the main function?**
+3. **What does `return 0;` mean in the main function?
+What does the operating system do with this value?**

-   - It returns 0 to the operating system, indicating the program executed successfully
+   _[Your answer: Remember Kuya Miguel's "Mission accomplished!" analogy]_

+4. **How is C++ different from JavaScript in terms of compilation?
+Why does this make C++ faster?**

+   _[Your answer: Think about the book translation analogy—compiled vs interpreted]_

+5. **What real-world applications in the Philippines might use C++ instead of JavaScript?**

+   _[Your answer: Consider games, manufacturing, embedded systems, banking]_

+6. **Why is C++ considered "strict" compared to JavaScript?
+Is this strictness helpful or annoying?**

+   _[Your answer: Think about catching errors before running vs during running]_

 ---

+## What You've Learned

+Through these activities, you've practiced:

+✅ **Program Structure**: Understanding the essential components every C++ program needs
+✅ **Console Output**: Using `cout` to display text and formatted information
+✅ **Syntax Rules**: Following C++'s strict requirements for semicolons, case sensitivity
+✅ **Code Organization**: Writing clean, readable code with proper indentation
+✅ **Debugging**: Identifying and fixing common syntax errors
+✅ **Comments**: Documenting code to explain logic and decisions

+**Connection to Real World:**
+- Every C++ application—from Dota 2 to Windows—starts with these basics
+- Understanding program structure prepares you for building complex systems
+- The discipline C++ teaches makes you a better programmer in ANY language
+- Filipino game studios, BPO companies, and tech startups need C++ developers

+**Salary Context (Philippines 2025):**
+- Junior C++ Developer: ₱25,000 - ₱45,000/month
+- Mid-level: ₱50,000 - ₱90,000/month
+- Game Engine Developer: ₱120,000+/month

+---

 ## Next Steps

-Great work completing Lesson 1 activities!
-You've learned:
-- ✅ How to write and run basic C++ programs
-- ✅ How to use `cout` to display output
-- ✅ The importance of proper syntax (semicolons, case sensitivity)
-- ✅ Basic program structure with `#include`, `main()`, and `return`

 **Ready for Lesson 2?**
-Next, you'll learn about **variables and data types** - how to store and work with different kinds of data in C++!
+Next, you'll learn about **variables and data types**—how C++ stores and manages different kinds of information.
+You'll discover why C++ makes you declare types explicitly and how this strictness prevents bugs and improves performance.

+From hardcoded values to dynamic data storage—let's level up! 🚀